 Steroids are chemical messengers (hormones) that are made naturally in your body.
 The type of steroids most commonly used in the treatment of lymphoma are corticosteroids.

 Corticosteroids are a type of steroid that your body makes in the adrenal glands, which lie just above the kidneys.

-Corticosteroids play a vital role in:
+Corticosteroids have an important role in:

-- regulating blood pressure
+- controlling your blood pressure

-- fighting infection (immunity)
+- fighting infections (immunity)

-- regulating mood.
+- regulating your mood.

 You might be given steroids alone or as a part of your treatment for lymphoma to:

 - Treat the lymphoma – steroids are poisonous to lymphocytes (white blood cells from which lymphomas develop).
 You might have steroids alone to treat some types of lymphoma (such as cutaneous T-cell lymphoma, a type of skin lymphoma), or as ‘prephase treatment’, before other treatment such as chemotherapy.

 - Increase your appetite – steroids can help you to eat more in order to boost your energy levels.
 Sometimes, this is part of prephase treatment for a few days before you start chemotherapy, or if you are very unwell or physically weak.

 - Make chemotherapy more effective – you might have a drug combination (regimen) that is made up of steroids and chemotherapy.

 - Reduce side effects of chemotherapy, such as nausea (feeling sick).